kendoff/kendoff.github.com/community.md

 	</div>

 	<div data-place="1" class="auto-column" style="width: 295px; margin-right: 0px; float: right; min-height: 200px; ">
-		<p>You can also catch us on IRC to chat via #jentrata on irc.freenode.net.
+		<p>You can also catch us on IRC to chat via #SciDom on irc.freenode.net.
 If you don't have an IRC client then try the web based IRC client or the freenode java applet.</p><p/>
 		<a href="http://webchat.freenode.net/?channels=#jentrata" target="_self" title="" class="btn alignleft" style="display:block;">Chat</a>

 	</div>